MarcVivas/IoT-application-with-docker-containers/README.md

 ## 6. Conclusions
 The requirements of the statement have been fulfilled.
 The next goal is to implement a RESTful API to access the data stored, but this is something it will be done in the next part of the project.

 Personally, I enjoyed this project, as I learned how to work with Docker, which I find very interesting and useful.

+Approximate time spent: **51 hours**.

 ## 7. References
 1. Environment variables: https://stackoverflow.com/questions/52650775/how-to-pass-environment-variables-from-docker-compose-into-the-nodejs-project
 2. MQTT.js: https://www.npmjs.com/package/mqtt#end